 We spent our days chilling by the pool and our nights eating and drinking.

 Wine by the glass didn’t seem to really be an option here and I was really happy about that.
 The food was amazing, even when I thought I ordered a pizza and got a gyro.
-My greek is really good by the way.
+My Greek is really good.
 And when laying by the pool or eating and drinking got to be too much, we rented a boat and explored the island.

 The water was crystal blue and we spent the day swimming, reading and occasionally drifting when the anchor wouldn’t work.
 All in all, it was the most relaxing vacay I have ever been on.

 So with all these great times this Spring, you can’t expect everything to remain so perfect.
 And well, unfortunately, something traumatizing has happened in the last week.
 It’s hard for me to even talk about, but I’m going to try.

 A few days ago I saw a mouse in my kitchen.
 I know, it was horrific.
 And I handled it like any mature adult would by screaming, crying and running to find Scott.
 Now, fortunately, I have married a very sensitive and nurturing man so he responded the way one should.
 He laughed and videotaped me hysterically explaining what I had seen.
 Needless to say, he didn’t fully comprehend the weight of this life ending situation.

 I have now decided the best way to handle this moving forward is to never enter the kitchen again and not eat or do laundry.
 I’m also contemplating moving.
 Stay tuned.